Janus Atlas - Multi-Timeframe Auto-Levels¶

 The Condition: During parabolic moves, momentum cascades, or panic selling, price momentum becomes so extreme that support/resistance levels get blown through without meaningful reactions.

 Context: Support and resistance work because enough market participants decide to buy/sell at those levels.
 During extraordinary momentum, FOMO (fear of missing out) or panic override rational level-based decision-making.
 Levels become "speed bumps" rather than "walls."
-Combine with Volume Oracle climax patterns and Pentarch exhaustion signals to identify when momentum is overriding levels.
+Combine with Volume Oracle climax patterns and Pentarch exhaustion events to identify when momentum is overriding levels.

 Major News, Gaps, & Catalyst Events¶